 Name Description clone Create a deep copy of the given value. delete Delete a local variable or child of a local variable. exists Return true if the given argument exists.
-The argument can either be a variable reference, path, or template name. join Returns a string with the arguments joined, using the the passed delimeter. path_exis path_exist Return true if the given path exists.
-The argument must be an absolute or external path. if_exists ts For a given template name, return the template name if it exists or undef if it does not.
-This can be used with the include statement for a conditional include. is_valid This function checks whether a certain element meets the requirements of a certain type. return Interrupt the normal flow of processing and return the given value as the result of the current frame (either a function call or the main DML block). value Retrieve the value associated with the given path.
+The argument can either be a variable reference, path, or template name. path_exis path_exist.Return true if the given path exists.
+The argument must be an absolute or external path. if_exists For a given template name, return the template name if it exists or undef if it does not.
+This can be used with the include statement for a conditional include. return Interrupt the normal flow of processing and return the given value as the result of the current frame (either a function call or the main DML block). value Retrieve the value associated with the given path.
 The path may either be an absolute or external path.